jwhiteman/lucidsimple-blog/_posts/2016-01-24-pattern-matching-helps-reduce-conditional-logic.md

 And that's where a lot of brain cycles start to burn up: the conditions themselves are legitimate parts of your domain logic, and they may even be simple when considered one-at-a-time.
-But when expressed as a whole it somehow transforms itself into an unmaintanable morass.
+But when expressed as a whole it somehow transforms itself into an unmaintainable morass.

 If you're clever, then you can mitigate the problem with polymorphism and other OO fare.